Whether you live near the ocean or are planning to spend your next summer vacation at the beach, few seaside activities are more fun than surfing.

 Use This Guide to Surfing to Get a Head Start With Your New Hobby

 The best thing you can do is be patient!
 Everyone falls or misses a few waves their first time surfing.
-Take your time, relax, and have fun – you’ll be ripping the waves before you know it.
+Take your time, relax, and have fun – you’ll be ripping the locks before you know it.